 - Tunnel-vision: An internal team may not always see things from an outside perspective.

-You might think hiring an SEO agency is more expensive than building your own team, but it doesn’t tend to work out this way.
+You might think hiring an SEO agency is more expensive than building your own team, but the opposite tends to be true.
 Yes, an agency needs to make profit on top of their workload but they also take a lot of the financial burden off you at the same time.

-For example, a full suite of enterprise tools would cost you thousands.
-Whereas an SEO agency already has these tools bought and paid for, ready for you to make the most of.
-You also have wages, job perks, employer obligations, equipment and all kinds of other expenses to think about.
-Every uniform, chair and even every tea bag adds expense that would otherwise be covered by your agency.
+Of course, there are other expenses to consider, too.
+With an in-house team, you also have wages, holidays, sick pay, job perks, employer obligations, equipment and all kinds of other expenses to think about.
+Every uniform, chair and every tea bag adds to the cost that would otherwise be covered by an agency.

 Who should hire an SEO agency?